mlflow/mlflow/docs/source/projects.rst

   By default, MLflow uses the specified image directly.
 To disable this behavior and build a new image that's based on the specified image, run the project with the ``--build-image`` argument specified.
   In the above example, the image ``python:3.7`` is pulled from Docker Hub if it's not present locally and a new image is built on top of it.
-The project directory is copied into the new image.
+The project directory contents are copied into the new image.

 .. _mlproject-command-syntax: